Your free business.com+ membership unlocks exclusive tech deals and advisor support

 • Alcohol is no longer taboo: Mark Haas, CEO of food and beverage CPG firm The Helmsman Group, said it’s all about lifestyle branding and society’s normalization of alcohol.
 “Celebrities today have so much media power and a platform to communicate more about who and what they are,” Haas said.
 “Historically, celebrities would have entered licensing deals for royalties.
 Alcohol was always taboo, and many of these royalty agreements used to contain morality clauses.
 Today, alcohol doesn’t seem to be the forbidden territory it once was.
 Celebrities are free to engage in marketing, and spirits [are] more lucrative equity territory.”

 • Alcohol is a profitable industry: The alcoholic beverage industry is unquestionably a profitable one.
-Online alcohol sales, takeout cocktails and alcohol apps are flourishing.
-In fact, according to Grand View Research, the global alcoholic drinks market was valued at about $1.76 trillion in 2024 and is projected to hit $3.02 trillion by 2030.
-With numbers like that, it’s no wonder so many celebrities are diving in headfirst.
+Online alcohol sales, takeout cocktails and alcohol apps are all flourishing.
+According to Grand View Research, the global alcoholic drinks market was valued at approximately $1.9 trillion in 2025 and is projected to reach $3.6 trillion by 2033.
+With numbers like that, it’s no wonder so many celebrities with alcohol brands are diving in headfirst.

 • Celebs have money to invest: Celebs have no shortage of spending money.
 “These high-profile celebrities are also high-net-worth individuals with cash on hand for the right business opportunity,” Haas explained.